zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ### Add metadata and tags to artifacts

-If you would like to extend your Artifacts with extra metadata or tags you can do it following patterns demonstrated below:
+If you would like to extend your artifacts with extra metadata or tags you can do so by following the patterns demonstrated below:

 ```python
 from zenml import step, get_step_context, ArtifactConfig